Battle of 42nd Street

-The Battle of 42nd Street (27 May 1941) was fought during World War II on the Greek island of Crete between an attacking Anzac force and fleeing German troops.
-On 20 May, Nazi Germany launched an airborne invasion of Crete.
-A week later, after the British and Commonwealth forces defending the island had been forced to withdraw towards Chania, a force of several understrength Australian and New Zealand infantry battalions established a defensive line along 42nd Street south-east of Chania, forming a rearguard for the withdrawing troops.
+The Battle of 42nd Street was fought on 27 May 1941 during World War II on the Greek island of Crete between an attacking force of Australians and New Zealanders (Anzacs) and German troops.
+On 20 May, Germany launched a combined airborne and amphibious invasion of Crete.
+A week later, after the British and Commonwealth forces defending the island were forced to withdraw towards Chania, a force of several understrength Australian and New Zealand infantry battalions established a defensive line along 42nd Street south-east of Chania, forming a rearguard for the withdrawing troops.
 On 27 May, as a German battalion advanced towards the road, the Anzac defenders carried out a bayonet charge that inflicted heavy casualties on the German attackers, which forced them to withdraw and briefly halted the German advance.
-Afterwards, the Anzac troops kept retreating towards the coast.
+Afterwards, the Anzac troops kept retreating towards the southern coast of the island.

 Background

 Greece became a belligerent in World War II when it was invaded by Italy on 28 October 1940.
-A British and Commonwealth expeditionary force was sent to support the Greeks; this force eventually totalled more than 60,000 men.
-British forces also garrisoned Crete, enabling the Greek Fifth Cretan Division to reinforce the mainland campaign instead of helping defend Crete.
+A British and Commonwealth expeditionary force was offered to support the Greeks, however the Greeks did not immediately accept the offer and the personnel did not begin to arrive until 4 March the next year; this force eventually totalled more than 60,000 personnel.
+British forces also garrisoned Crete, enabling the Greek Fifth Cretan Division to reinforce the mainland campaign instead of defending Crete.
 This arrangement suited the British as Crete could provide the Royal Navy with harbours on its north coast.
 The Italians were repulsed by the Greeks without the aid of the expeditionary force.
 In April 1941, six months after the failed Italian invasion, a German attack overran mainland Greece and the expeditionary force was withdrawn.
-By the end of April, over 50,000 Allied troops were evacuated by the Royal Navy.
+By the end of April, over 50,000 Allied personnel were evacuated by the Royal Navy.
 Some were sent to Crete to bolster its garrison, though most had lost their heavy equipment.

-The German army high command was preoccupied with their forthcoming invasion of the Soviet Union, Operation Barbarossa, and was largely opposed to an attack on Crete.